• Skip to primary navigation

 The older I get the more obsessed I am with lemon desserts.
 There's something about the sweet sugar balanced by the tart lemon juice that makes my mouth water.
 Some of my favorite lemon desserts are glazed lemon poppy seed bars, lemon angel food cake, lemon whoopie pies and lemon poppyseed bread.

-I tested this recipe a few times before I landed on this exact recipe!
-The shortbread is soft and tender and the lemon curd is thick and perfectly set.
+The shortbread in this recipe is soft and tender and the lemon curd is thick and perfectly set.
 You only need a few simple ingredients!

 1. Butter or vegan butter: This is the base of the shortbread crust and both work really well.
 The butter is the only dairy in this recipe, so if you want to make them dairy free, use a vegan butter substitute.